Easy DIY Dog Bowl Stand from Scrap Wood

 Attach Center Divider

-Determine the center of your dog bowl, and attach the divider piece there using another pocket hole screw. Â
+Determine the center of your dog bowl stand, and attach the divider piece there using another couple of pocket hole screws at each end.

 -